phil4lif/phil4lif/README.md

 ### Hi there 👋

-I'm a full stack developer residing in Phoenix.
+I'm a full stack engineer residing in Phoenix.

+I'm currently working at StormFire Technologies as a front end engineer on a mobile app built in React Native.
-I'm currently working on a project with a friend, it's a react native app that has something to do with food trucks and their customers.
+I'm also working on a side project with a friend, it's also a react native app, it connects food trucks and customers.

-I like working on coding projects and playing music.
+Outside of work I like to play, write, and record music.

 https://philipcowan.net/